ahmedsheraz1/jubilant-spoon/.github/ISSUE_TEMPLATE/custom.md

 ---
-Name: Task to do
+name: task to do
-About: Ahmed sheraz
+about: 'ahmed sheraz'
-Title: 'Ahmed sheraz'
+title: 'ahmed sheraz'
-Labels: ''
+labels: ''
-Assignees: 'ahmedsheraz1'
+assignees: 'ahmedsheraz1'
-Status: 'Done'
+status: 'done'
 ---